ijohan1/riba/README.md

-# Riba.py: a CLI tool for .csv file statistics automation
+# Riba: a CLI tool for .csv file statistics automation

 # description:
 an app designed to automate data analysis of files with .csv format